Ernie Caddel: Professional football

-Later years
+Later life

 After retiring from football, Caddel operated an automobile dealership, Caddel Chevrolet, in Roseville, California, for 42 years.
 He became known for his charismatic personality and for starring in light-hearted TV commercials" with "The Roseville Gang."
 He died due to complications Alzheimer's in Roseville in 1992 at age 81, possibly brought on by head trauma from his years with the Lions.

 During his early Spartan years, Caddel met his wife Nell Margaret Gableman, the daughter of Portsmouth's mayor.
 When they moved to Detroit, during the off-season, Caddel built cars in GM factory.
 General Motors noted his personality and good looks, and promoted him to sales.
 They had a daughter, Trudy Frances, and a granddaughter, noted vocalist Connie Champagne née Kelly Brock.